 The waves here are calmer (though still more than enough you’ll want to pack the boogie boards), but wetsuits are recommended, even in summer!
-You can bring your leashed furry friends here to the southern half of the beach.
-Note, facilities are limited so pack your picnic and take what you came with.
+You can bring your leashed furry friends to the beach’s southern half.
+Note, facilities are limited, so pack your picnic and take what you came with.

 Hearts Desire Beach, Point Reyes

 If you’d prefer an inland bay, head further north and within Point Reyes National Seashore to Tomales Bay State Park, and you’ll find the lovely Hearts Desire Beach – regularly touted as a family favorite.

 It is calm and shallow for little ones to wade in but a little rocky for our liking – and incredibly tidal!
 Many families with young children prefer this set up, though, with picnic tables and washrooms nearby, day parking is $8 (and fills fast on weekends!).